microsoft/TypeScript-Handbook/pages/quick-start/asp-net-core.md

 5. Choose **ASP.NET 5 Empty**

-   I unchecked "Host in the cloud" since this will be a local demo.
+   Let's uncheck "Host in the cloud" since we're going to run this locally.
    ![Use empty template](new-asp-project-empty.png)

 Run the application and make sure that it works.